Joeystaten11/CSC301Fall2018/Unit4/Day8Lab.md

 ## Questions using the 'world' database
 ![ERD for world](https://github.com/megansquire/CSC301Fall2018/blob/master/images/worldERD.png)

 1. Using the *world* database, write a query to display the Continent, Country Name, and Surface Area for the country on each continent that has the highest Surface Area.
 [Hint](https://stackoverflow.com/a/1813766) that uses a "self join" - notice two the tables are joined to themselves!
+If you use this hint, be sure to really think about why it works.
+Read the SO post and try to figure out why this works.

 Sample answer: